 - Commercial strategy, and much more.

 When sponsors consider these as individual questions as they arise instead of taking a holistic view of a program from the beginning, they run the risk of missing out on time and cost savings during development and on revenue potential after launch.
-“Getting the first inch right” means having the right regulatory and commercial plan in place early on based on sound science and medical, regulatory, and commercial assessments.
+Beginning with the end in mind means having the right regulatory and commercial plan in place early on based on sound science and medical, regulatory, and commercial assessments.

 Take, for instance, an emerging biopharmaceutical company dedicated to developing novel therapies to address specialty cancers and urologic diseases.
 The sponsor approached Premier Consulting early in an oncology combination product program, seeking to accelerate its development of the much-needed treatment for a rare and difficult-to-treat urologic cancer, and maintained the relationship through NDA approval.

 When first approaching Premier Consulting, the sponsor noted that there were suboptimal medical solutions for the urologic cancer, mainly surgery, and a clear unmet need for an effective non-surgical product delivered to the site of action.
 The sponsor’s question for Premier Consulting was simple: “What do we need to do to accelerate this program?”
 Premier Consulting’s answer was to begin with the end in mind.